mape2k/docs/content/guides/production-ready-automation/_index.md

 The Cumulus Networks reference topology is included with every officially-supported Cumulus Linux demo.
 To see a full example of the Production Ready Automation, use one of the {{<link text="EVPN-VXLAN golden standard demos" title="#golden standard demos" >}}.

+Although your datacenter topology may be different, all of the concepts and principles described in the PRA automations stay the same.
+More details on how to customize PRA are described in the {{<link title="Customize Production Ready Automation" text="Customizing Production Ready Automation">}} section.

 <!-- For information on how to build a package like this, or contribute your own demo or environment for the base Cumulus Networks reference topology, refer to the Contributors Guide.-->

 ## Golden Standard Demos